Updated: Sep 11

 Run on softer surfaces and gradually increase your mileage and hill work.

-Include strengthening exercise into your training that target your quads and incorporate stretches for your hamstrings and calves.
+Include strengthening exercises into your training that target your quads and incorporate stretches for your hamstrings and calves.

 If you start to feel pain, reduce pressure on the knee by cutting your mileage as soon as possible.